hackundsoehne/hackathonx-website/_faq/20_money.md

 ---
 question: Does this cost money?
 ---
 Absolutely not!
 Admission is free, and so is the food.
-The event is financed entirely by the Badisches Landesmuseum.